Class HebrewDateFormatter

 • getTransliteratedShabbosDayOfWeek

 Returns the day of Shabbos transliterated into Latin chars.
 The default uses Ashkenazi pronunciation "Shabbos".
-This can be overwritten using the setTransliteratedShabbosDayOfWeek(String)
+This can be overwritten using the setTransliteratedShabbosDayOfWeek(String).
+It is uesd by formatDayOfWeek(JewishDate).

 Returns: